-- You have recently become a US citizen by naturalization and haven't worked enough quarters to have social security coverage.
+- You've recently become a U.S. citizen by naturalization (the process of becoming a U.S. citizen after birth) and haven't worked enough quarters in the U.S. to have social security coverage.

-- You are a lawfully admitted alien (green card holder) and have constantly lived in the United States for 5 years or longer and don't qualify for the Social Security benefits
+- You're a lawfully admitted alien (green card holder) and have constantly lived in the United States for 5 years or longer and don't qualify for Social Security benefits.

 - You or your spouse have worked in the U.S. and paid Medicare taxes for a minimum of 40 quarters (ten years of work).